uptake/pkgnet/cran-comments.md

 field in the form Authors (year) <doi:.....>?

 ### Resubmission on April 2nd, 2019 (planned)
-The problematic links have been fixed:
+The problematic links have been fixed or will be fixed with this release:
 * two were non-canonical CRAN links and
 * one was a link to a document that is getting created as a part of this release.